javaee/jersey/README.md

 ### About Jersey

 Jersey is a REST framework that provides JAX-RS Reference Implementation and more.
-Jersey provides it's own [APIs][jersey-api] that extend the JAX-RS toolkit with additional features and utilities to further simplify RESTful service and client development.
+Jersey provides its own [APIs][jersey-api] that extend the JAX-RS toolkit with additional features and utilities to further simplify RESTful service and client development.
 Jersey also exposes numerous extension SPIs so that developers may extend Jersey to best suit their needs.